Heigen007/Server-auc/front/README.md

 # Auction
-Project, that I did on our Js course, auction (Only FrontEnd).
+Auction.
+Project, that I did on our Js course.
+Made on Vue.
 Made on Vue

 ## Project setup
 ```